-See If Investing in Gold is Good for Your Portfolio
+Is Investing in Gold Good for Your Portfolio?

 Unlike other investments, you cannot expect gold to earn you monetary dividends.
 However, many think of buying gold as an insurance policy, of sorts, providing a safe place to store your wealth and hedge against inflation, as it is a commodity that is almost certain to continue to be in high demand in the future.